10 best garlic presses tried and tested

 Best for less waste

-Chef’n claim that the patented gears on the FreshForce choice make it 25 per cent more efficient than conventional garlic presses.
-Though we’re sceptical, considering the great job some far less expensive presses did, we do concede this is a great kitchen tool.
-There was a minimum of garlic waste at the end of prep and the pressing plate swings out to allow a good scrub of the nicely-weighted casing.
+Chef'n claim that the patented gears on the FreshForce choice make it 25 per cent more efficient than conventional garlic presses.
+Though we were sceptical, considering the great job some far less expensive presses did, we do concede this is a great kitchen tool.
+There was a minimum of garlic waste at the end of prep, and the pressing plate swings out to allow a good scrub of the nicely weighted casing.
 Built to last, it’s a good choice if you need a sturdy crusher.

 Lakeland Garlic Slice and Dice